Share This Article

-Don’t forget to maintain oversight of partners and vendors as well.
-If someone provides services on your behalf, you are also responsible for how they collect and use your consumers’ personal information.
+- Don’t forget to maintain oversight of partners and vendors as well — if another organization provides services on your behalf, you are also responsible for how they collect and use your consumers’ personal information

 Adopt a privacy framework

-Researching and adopting a privacy framework can help you manage risk and create a culture of privacy in your organization by building privacy into your business.
+Research how privacy framework can work for you.
+A privacy framework can help you manage risk and create a culture of privacy in your organization.
+It is a way to build privacy into your organization’s foundation.
 Get started by checking out the following frameworks: